Are you a beginner who has started your blogging journey and wondering what kind of blogging tools you need?

 c) Keyword Research Tools

-While writing blog posts, keyword research is vital, and it determines the relevancy of your blog post.
+While writing blog posts, keyword research is vital and determines your blog post’s relevancy.

 When approached with the wrong strategies, keyword research may get you less or no traffic to your blog.

-There are various keyword tools, both paid and free, which I will cover in this section.
+There are various paid and free keyword tools, which I will cover in this section.

 4. Google Keyword Planner